Welcome to the Graduate Program in Liberal Studies

 What exactly is Liberal Studies and who pursues this degree?

 Loyola's graduate program in liberal studies (M.A.L.S.) prepares students with a broad spectrum of interests and experience to engage with the critical issues in society today.

 Our students enter into an intellectual dialogue with professors from a wide variety of fields who are first and foremost passionate about what they teach.
-The program seeks to offer both breadth and depth in courses linked to each other by the liberal-arts tradition of intellectual rigor and eloquence of expression which is the hallmark of a Jesuit education.
+The program offers courses linked to each other by the liberal-arts tradition of intellectual rigor and eloquence of expression which is the hallmark of a Jesuit education.